open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 - Creating child components

 **How it works**

 This codelab will go step by step, explaining each code change.
 At the bottom of each section, there is a "View final result" button where you can see the final code result you should end up with.
-The codelab is sequential, so results from the previous step carry on to the next step.
+The codelab is sequential, results from the previous step carry on to the next step.

 At the bottom of each step, there is a final code snippet to make sure you're still on the right track or to help you when you get stuck.